WaelHamze/dyn365-ce-vsts-tasks/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 **9.5.x**
 Added tasks to Create Solution, Clone Solution, Create Patch and Update Solution Description
 Enhancements to Import Solution stability and improved logging (ver.
 11)
-Plugin Registration task now supports StateCode and AsyncAutoDelete in json for Plug-in Steps (ver.
-11)
+Plugin Registration task now supports StateCode and AsyncAutoDelete in json for Plug-in Steps

 For more information on changes between versions, check the commits and releases on GitHub